DRojasLey/simple-gallery-generator/README.md

 npx simple-gallery-gen set-files -n 'Gallery Name' -t 'Gallery Title'
 ```

-Given the gallery name and gallery title:
+Given the Gallery Name and Gallery Title:

 * This will generate the web files (HTML, CSS & Js)